lwouis/alt-tab-macos/docs/CONTRIBUTING.md

 In this document you will find some pointers to get started

+## Building the project locally

+This project has minimal dependency on Xcode-only features (e.g. InterfaceBuilder, Playgrounds).
+You can build it using 2 commands:

+* `pod install` to fetch the dependencies with [CocoaPods](https://cocoapods.org/)
+* `scripts/generate_selfsigned_codesign_certificate.sh` to generate a local self-signed certificate, to avoid having to re-check the `System Preferences > Security & Privacy` permissions on every build
+* Either open `alt-tab-macos.xcworkspace` with XCode, or use the cli: `xcodebuild -workspace alt-tab-macos.xcworkspace -scheme Release` to build the .app

+## Raising a pull-request

+If you want to contribute a PR, please run `npm install` once.
+It will add the pre-commit hook to ensure that your commits follow the convention and will pass the PR.

 ## Mac development ecosystem

 Mac development ecosystem is pretty terrible in general.
 They keep piling on the tech stacks on top of each other, so you have C APIs, ObjC APIs, Swift APIs, Interface builder, Playgrounds, Swift UI.
 All these are bridging each other with a bunch of macros, SDKs glue, compiler flags, compatibility mode, XCode legacy build system, etc. So keep that in mind.
 For alt-tab, we are on Swift 4.2.
 Note that swift just recently started being stable, but overall any change of version breaks a lot of stuff.
 Swift itself is the worst governed language project I’ve seen in modern times.